 He left the Catalonian club in 2009 to join Inter in a deal that saw Zlatan Ibrahimovic go the other way.
 He would famously move to Russian side Anzhi in 2011 for a wage reported to be around £300,000 per week making him the highest paid player in the world at the time.

 He has had several clubs since including Chelsea, Everton and Sampdoria.
-He is now playing, at the age of 38, in Qatar with Qatar SC.
+Eto’o finally called time on his playing career in 2019 after a spell with Qatar SC.